 I wonder how we can implement our own early warning alarm systems at the point when personal margins are first infringed upon, rather than when we find ourselves dealing with a fall from a ladder.
 We do not want to live in fear, of course, but here are some thoughts:

 Staying fit, eating right, and getting enough rest go a long way to enable us to be ready to deal with life’s daily physical demands as well as surprises.
-My husband, in his 60s is in good shape.
-He is quite prudent, even when wielding a chain saw from a ladder, but in this case, the ladder tipped and he lost his balance.
+My husband, then in his 60s, is in good shape.
+He is quite prudent, even when wielding a chainsaw from a ladder, but in this case, the ladder tipped and he lost his balance.

-In retrospect there were things, he coulda, woulda, shoulda done, to avoid the ladder slipping as it did, but had he been overweight, malnourished, or mentally dull, the outcome and/or recovery would have been much different.
-(His orthopedist has said all along that he has healed and recovered faster than most, especially for his age group and with no surgery!).
+In retrospect there were things, he coulda, woulda, and shoulda have done, to avoid the ladder slipping as it did, but had he been overweight, malnourished, or mentally dull, the outcome and/or recovery would have been much different.
+(His orthopedist has said all along that he has healed and recovered faster than most, especially for his age group, and with no surgery!).

 This is where I personally, must be extra diligent.
 I tend to over-commit my time.
 It’s that high-achieving thing again.
 Interestingly my years in air traffic served to reinforce this tendency.
-As you would expect, in that world, one must allocate one’s time resource in carrying out the mission.
+As you would expect, in that world, one must allocate one’s time and resources to carrying out the mission.

 - Specified processes and procedures defined both internal and external interactions.